 The first limitation is that we did not look at results for a range of different hypothetical datasets with different individual level and summary characteristics.
 For example, in our primary analysis using hypothetical IPD the standard error of U1 and the standard error of U2 are similar, and this factor may have affected the results comparing each of the methods.

 A second limitation, related to the first limitation, is that our hypothetical dataset have only two disease severity states, U1 and U2, rather than three states such as U0, U1, and U2, where the monotonicity condition becomes U0≥U1 and U1≥U2.
-Introducing further states would lead to complications for methods seven, eight and nine, for example, as we would have to estimate three covariances (i.e. cov(U0, U2), cov(U0, U1) and cov(U1,U2) ) rather than just one.
+Introducing further states would lead to additional complexity for methods seven, eight and nine, for example, as we would have to estimate three covariances (i.e. cov(U0, U2), cov(U0, U1) and cov(U1,U2) ) rather than just one.
 This provides further justification for favouring method ten.

 A third limitation relates to how methods eight and nine have been implemented.
 Both of these involve choosing covariance parameters conditional of whether any pair of values in a ‘training’ sample of 1,000 draws violates the monotonicity assumption.
 As the size of the ‘training’ sample increases, the probability of extreme values, including values which violate monotonicity, increases, and so we should expect the covariance selected to depend partly on the size of the training sample used.

-The final limitation is relatively simple to address.
-Because worse-than-death health states exist and are evaluated in some economic evaluations, it may be inappropriate to use estimates directly from a Beta distribution which is bounded within the range 0 to 1.
+The final limitation relates to the existence of worse-than-death health states exist where negative values are recorded and where it would be inappropriate to use Beta distributions bounded within the range 0 to 1.
 This problem could be addressed by rescaling the output from the Beta distributions from the range 0 to 1 to the range -0.594 to 1, for example, if representing HRQL scores using the EuroQol Quality of Life (EQ-5D) scale.
 (5,6)

 Implications for Research and Practice

 Further research should look at the dependence of the results and conclusions on the data we have used.
-For example, in our hypothetical dataset no individual happened to report a higher HrQoL score in the worse state than the better state.
+For example, in our hypothetical dataset no individual reported a higher HRQoL score in the more severe state than in the less severe state.
 Research could also consider the choice of statistical distribution on the results produced.
-Further research should also consider the generalisation of these methods to three or more state.
+Further research should also consider the generalisation of these methods to three or more health states.
 For the difference method, this can be done by using the method iteratively.
 Additionally, further empirical research could be conducted to investigate the influence of the choice of method on decision uncertainty within the technology appraisal process.

 The decision to use a method which forces monotonicity needs to be based on good clinical evidence and in consultation with clinical experts.
 If there is neither strong evidence nor a consensus of clinical opinion that variables have this monotonic relationship, then simpler methods such as independent sampling, in which monotonicity can be violated, may be more appropriate.